 Part of the reason for this is due to the nature of the IL-2 receptor.

-The IL-2 receptor is composed of three different subunits, IL-2R $\alpha$ (also known as CD25), IL-2R $\beta$ (CD122) and IL-2R $\gamma$ (CD132).
+The IL-2 receptor is composed of three different subunits, IL-2R α (also known as CD25), IL-2R β (CD122) and IL-2R γ (CD132).
 The arrangement of these different proteins determines the response to IL-2 signaling.

-The IL-2 $\beta$ and IL-2 $\gamma$ components together make a receptor capable of binding IL-2, but only moderately so.
-When all three components are together, including IL-2R $\alpha$ , the receptor binds IL-2 with a much higher affinity.
-This complete receptor is usually found on regulatory T cells (Tregs), which dampen an ongoing immune response.
-The lower affinity receptor, composed of just the IL-2 $\beta$ and IL-2 $\gamma$ components, is more often found on "naive" immune cells, which are awaiting instructions before seeking out cancer cells.
+The IL- 2β and IL- 2γ components together make a receptor capable of binding IL-2, but only moderately so.
+When all three components are together, including IL- $2R\alpha$, the receptor binds IL-2 with a much higher affinity.
+This complete receptor is usually found on regulatory T cells, which dampens an ongoing immune response.
+The lower affinity receptor, composed of just the IL- 2β and IL- 2γ components, is more often found on "naive" immune cells, which are awaiting instructions before seeking out cancer cells.

-Altering IL-2's propensity for binding these receptors could encourage greater immune cell activation or block the function of regulatory cells.

-Medicenna's MDNA109 (a precursor for our lead candidate, MDNA19 and back-up candidate, MDNA11) and MDNA209 take advantage of this dynamic by binding to specific receptors and either activating or blocking them.
+Altering IL-2's propensity for binding these receptors could encourage greater immune cell activation and/or block the function of regulatory cells.
+Medicenna's MDNA109 and MDNA209 platforms take advantage of this dynamic by binding to specific receptors and either activating (MDNA109) or blocking them (MDNA209).
+The majority of development has been focused on the MDNA109 platform candidates where promising results have been demonstrated in various animal tumour models, as described below.

-MDNA109 (a precursor to MDNA19 and MDNA11) is an enhanced version of IL-2 that binds up to 200 times more effectively to IL-2R $\beta$ , thus greatly increasing its ability to activate and proliferate the immune cells needed to fight cancer.
-Because it preferentially binds IL-2R $\beta$ and not the receptor containing IL-2R $\alpha$ , MDNA109 drives effector T cell responses over regulatory T cells.
-Additionally, MDNA109 reverses Natural Killer (NK) cell anergy and acts with exceptional synergy when combined with checkpoint inhibitors.
+MDNA109 (a precursor to MDNA19 and MDNA11) is an enhanced version of IL-2 that binds up to 200 to 1,000 times more effectively to IL-2R β , thus greatly increasing its ability to activate and proliferate the immune cells needed to fight cancer.
+Because it preferentially binds IL-2R β and not the receptor containing IL-2R α , MDNA109 drives effector T cell responses over regulatory T cells.
+Additionally, MDNA109 reverses NK cell anergy and acts with exceptional synergy when combined with checkpoint inhibitors.